jitsi/jibri/README.md

 The new Jibri now has configurable logging, which can be set via the [logging.properties](lib/logging.properties) file.

 # Installing Jibri

 ### Installation notes
-* Jibri was built on ubuntu 16.04 (Xenial), and has been tested with the pre-built kernel and extra kernel modules (`linux-image-extra-virtual` package).
+* Jibri was built on ubuntu 16.04 (Xenial) or 18.04 (Xenial), and has been tested with the pre-built kernel and extra kernel modules (`linux-image-extra-virtual` package).
 Any other distribution or kernel configuration MAY work but has not been tested.

 ## Pre-requisites
 ### ALSA and Loopback Device
 * First make sure the ALSA loopback module is available.
-The extra modules (including ALSA loopback) can be installed on Ubuntu 16.04 using package name `linux-image-extra-virtual`
+The extra modules (including ALSA loopback) can be installed on Ubuntu 16.04 or Ubuntu 18.04 using package name `linux-image-extra-virtual`
+* You need to `reboot` to perform the following steps
 * Perform the following tasks as the root user
   * Set up the module to be loaded on boot: `echo "snd-aloop" >> /etc/modules`
   * Load the module into the running kernel: `modprobe snd-aloop`